terraform-ibm-modules/sample-deployable-architectures/solutions/tf-extension-da/README.md

 This solution is an "extension" type of deployable architecture, which requires other deployable architectures as prerequisites.
 You specify the type of deployable architecture and those prerequisites in the `ibm_catalog.json` file.

 - The `install_type` for this deployable architecture is set to `extension`.
-- The `dependencies` array identifies the prequisite deployable architectures.
+- The `dependencies` array identifies the prerequisite deployable architectures.

 In this solution, the dependency is on the [Sample terraform-based deployable architecture without dependencies](../tf-fullstack-da).